-Please consult the Avocado Releases on our official documentation for fixes and enhancements of each version.
+Please consult the Avocado Releases for fixes and enhancements of each version.

 9.1.8 License

 Except where otherwise indicated in a given source file, all original contributions to Avocado are licensed under the GNU General Public License version 2 (GPLv2) or any later version.